Path-Kernel Method for Differentiating Unstable Diffusions: Introduction

 \subsection{Literature review}

 The averaged statistic of a dynamical system is of central interest in applied sciences.
-The average can be taken with respect to either the randomness or the long-time.
-The long-time limit measure is called the physical measure or the SRB measure or the stationary measure \cite{young2002srb,srbmap,srbflow}.
-If the system is both random and long-time, the existence of the physical measure is discussed in textbooks such as \cite{DurretText}.
-We are interested in the linear response of stochastic differential equations (SDE), which is the derivative of the averaged observable with respect to some parameters of the system.
-This parameter may control the initial condition, drift coefficients, or diffusion coefficients.
-It is a fundamental tool for many applications.
+The average may be taken either with respect to randomness or over long time.
+The corresponding long-time limit measure is called the physical (or SRB) measure \cite{young2002srb,srbmap,srbflow}, or the stationary measure when the system is stochastic \cite{DurretText}.
+We are interested in the linear response of discrete-time random dynamical systems and stochastic differential equations (SDEs), that is, the derivative of an averaged observable with respect to system parameters.
+These parameters may control the initial condition and the drift coefficients, and --- more challengingly --- the diffusion coefficients.
+Linear response is a fundamental tool for many applications; in particular, it is essential for the optimization of (unstable) diffusion models, which are widely used in applied sciences such as data assimilation.

-There are three basic methods for expressing and computing the linear response: the path perturbation method, the divergence method, and the kernel-differentiation method.
-The path perturbation method averages the path perturbation over many orbits; this is also known as the ensemble method or the stochastic gradient method \cite{eyink2004ruelle,lucarini_linear_response_climate}).
-However, when the system is chaotic, that is, when the pathwise perturbation grows exponentially fast with respect to time, the method becomes too expensive since it requires many samples to average a huge integrand.
-Proofs of this formula for the physical measure of hyperbolic systems were given in, for example, \cite{Dolgopyat2004,Ruelle_diff_maps,Jiang2012}.
+There are three basic methods for expressing and computing linear response: the path-perturbation method (shortened to the path method), the divergence method, and the kernel-differentiation method (shortened to the kernel method).

-The divergence method is also known as the transfer operator method, since the perturbation of the measure transfer operator is some divergence.
-Traditionally, the divergence method is functional and the formula is not pointwisely defined when the system has a contracting direction \cite{Gouezel2008,Baladi2017}.
-No sampling algorithm existed for about two decades after the proof was given for hyperbolic systems.
-Hence, the traditional divergence method does not work well in high dimensions \cite{Galatolo2014,Wormell2019a}.